jacksonmorrow/Honeypot-and-Analysis/README.md

 <br />
 <br />

- Connect to Honeypot server and create a pipeline to Deatusche Security:  <br/>
+ Connect to the Honeypot server and create a pipeline to Deatusche Security:  <br/>
 ![](Images/p2.png)

 <br />